pchauncey/pchauncey/README.md

 ### I'm currently playing with and learning:

-* [comed-relay](https://github.com/pchauncey/comed-relay), my project to activate electrical workloads based on utility pricing
+* [emu2-to-tesla](https://github.com/pchauncey/emu2-to-tesla), my project to charge a car with excess solar in a grid-tie
 * [halyard](https://github.com/spinnaker/halyard) and [spinnaker](https://github.com/spinnaker/halyard)